 This fungal disease can be quite difficult to treat, as symptoms of white mold initially mimic many other plant problems.
 Once white mold is in a garden site, it usually shows up annually, due to the spore’s ability to overwinter in fallen plant debris and soil.

 Flowers and damaged plant tissue are often the first to be colonized by the disease.
 Spores spread not only by wind, but also through insect activity and rain splash.
-Plant material left behind from previous year’s harvest are often the culprits of initial contaminants.
+Plant material left behind from the previous year’s harvest is often the culprit of initial contaminants.

 Preventing White Mold